-Ready for Life and Work: Shaping RMIT to 2020.
+Ready for Life and Work: RMIT's Strategic Plan to 2020

 The urban communities in which we live and work are going through deep and transformative change.